Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Apparently.

-“What is this to you?”
+"What is this to you?"
 Harper asked.
-“Some kind of penance?”
+"Some kind of penance?"

-“No.”
+"No."

-“Then why watch it?”
+"Then why watch it?"

 Six scratched at a small itch under his nose, and dredged up the best thought he’d yet had on the why of it, feeble though it was.
-“It just…feels like something I ought to do.”
+"It just…feels like something I ought to do."

-“That’s it?”
+"That’s it?"

-“Harper, I’ve been alive for longer than humanity has existed in its genetically modern form, and individuality is a concept my kind must undergo considerable reprogramming just to understand.
+"Harper, I’ve been alive for longer than humanity has existed in its genetically modern form, and individuality is a concept my kind must undergo considerable reprogramming just to understand.
 From my perspective, individual humans were…of no great consequence.
-Do you notice every grain of sand on the beach?”
+Do you notice every grain of sand on the beach?"

-“Humans aren’t grains of sand.”
+"Humans aren’t grains of sand."

-“Exactly.”
+"Exactly."
 Six watched the nurses help the patient into a wheelchair and out of the theater.
-“Each and every one of you is something the universe has only *one* of.
+"Each and every one of you is something the universe has only *one* of.
 And then I think of all the other species I could have said the same of, and I feel something.
-A kind of…pain.”
+A kind of…pain."

 He looked to her and shrugged.
-“It just feels like something I ought to do,” he repeated.
+"It just feels like something I ought to do," he repeated.

-“Hmm.
+"Hmm.
 Well, come on.
-We think they’ve upgraded the Judge-class again, I want you to share what you think.”
+We think they’ve upgraded the Judge-class again, I want you to share what you think."

-“Of course.”
+"Of course."

 He fell in behind her, and they returned to his own home at the far end of the compound, the one with a permanent guard outside.
 Even so, it didn’t feel like a prison to Six.
 It felt like…